 For the Dogs

-- Intense Sniffing: The thick vegetation provides endless natural scents for curious noses to explore.
-It’s a great mental workout.
+- Intense Sniffing: Thick vegetation provides endless natural scents for curious noses to explore, which is great for mental stimulation.

-- Zero Running Room: This isn’t a place for fetch.
-The dense trees mean there’s almost no open space for your dog to sprint.
+- Limited Running Room: The dense trees mean there is almost no open space for your dog to sprint or play fetch.

-- Bring a Bottle: There are no water taps here, so make sure you pack a bottle and a bowl to keep your pup hydrated.
+- No Water: There are no water taps here, so make sure you pack a bottle and a bowl to keep your pup hydrated.

 For the Humans

-Insider Tip: By law, “effective control” in an off-leash park means you need to be able to see your dog at all times.
-Because the scrub here is so thick, you can easily lose sight of them within a few metres.
-Treat this as an on-leash adventure and use a long training line so they can explore safely without disappearing.
+Insider Tip: By law, you need to be able to see your dog at all times, but the scrub here is so thick you can lose sight of them in seconds.
+Treat this as an on-leash adventure and use a long training line so they can explore safely without disappearing into the bush.

 The Final Verdict

-Dirlton Reserve Dog Off Leash Area is better suited for a quiet nature walk than a high-energy dog park visit.
-The complete lack of sightlines makes off-leash play far too stressful for most owners.
-It’s a nice change of scenery if you live nearby and want to practice scent work on a long lead, but definitely head to a clearer, fenced park if your dog needs a proper run.
+Dirlton Reserve Dog Off Leash Area is better suited for a quiet nature walk in Park Orchards than a high-energy play session.
+The lack of sightlines makes off-leash play a bit stressful, but it is a nice change of scenery for scent work on a long lead.

-For more official information, visit the Manningham City Council website.
+For more info, visit the Manningham City Council website.

 A: No, it is a completely unfenced bushland reserve.

-A: No, there are no water taps on-site.
-You must bring your own.
+A: No, there are no water taps on-site, so you must bring your own.

-A: Generally, no. The dense vegetation makes it too hard to keep your dog in sight, so using a long lead is highly recommended.
+A: Generally no, the dense vegetation makes it hard to keep your dog in sight, so using a long lead is highly recommended.